 Batteries are commonly located in the engine bay to one side of the engine, and often have a plastic cover which will unclip, lift off, or occasionally require the removal of a couple of bolts.
 There may also be a cover over the positive (+) terminal, which usually lifts off.

-Once the battery is exposed be careful that nothing metal touches the terminals, so don't leave any spanners or other tools on top of the battery.
+Once the battery is exposed be careful that nothing metal touches the terminals, so don't rest any spanners or other tools on it.

-Hold the red probe to the positive terminal, and the black probe to the negative terminal.
-The terminals will be marked + and -.
-If you're getting a reading with a minus in front of it (-12.6 rather than 12.6) you've got the probes the wrong way round!
+Hold the red probe to the positive terminal and the black probe to the negative terminal.
+The terminals will be marked '+' and '-'.
+If you're getting a reading with a minus in front of it (-12.6 rather than 12.6) you've got the probes the wrong way round.